derekgwu/Python-Programming/Week2/week2notes.md

 1. Syntax and compilation errors

 This usually means you misspelled a variable name or made a typo somewhere.
 These are usually easy to fix as Python IDEs will tell you where the error is.
-Syntax is a fancy word for how we spelled things.
+Syntax is a fancy word for how we spell things.

 2. Implementation errors